 The 4 P’s concept is a traditional model of marketing mix focusing only on the goods or products and not services.
 The four components of this model are the product, price, place and promotion.

 The 7 P’s model was given by Booms and Bitner; they proposed the additional 3 P’s in support of the services offered to the customers.
 The three essential variables developed under this model were people, process and physical evidence.

 The elements of the marketing mix are under the control of the marketing team and the organisation to capture the prospective market and generate long-term revenues.

 These variables are described in detail below:

-- Product: The product can be anything which is sellable whether tangible or intangible.
-The nature, quality, features, variety, design, packaging, brand, after sale services, warranty and return policy of the product or service.
+The product can be anything sellable, whether tangible or intangible.
+Nature, quality, features, variety, design, packaging, brand, after-sale services, warranty and return policy of the product or service.

-- Price: The product or service needs to be priced competitively.
-Other additional benefits such as discounts, allowances, EMI options, credit facilities, etc. must be strategically planned and implemented to beat the competition.
+The product or service needs to be priced competitively.
+Other additional benefits such as discounts, allowances, EMI options, credit facilities, etc. must be strategically planned and implemented while determining the pricing methods, to beat the competition.

-- Process: The marketing activities need to be aligned and planned in such a way that the consumers derive maximum satisfaction from the service offered to them.
-It considers the factors like modes of payment, customer service, personalised touch, customisation, customer experience, etc.
+The marketing activities need to be aligned and planned in such a way that the consumers derive maximum satisfaction from the service offered to them.
+It considers factors like modes of payment, customer service, personalised touch, customisation, customer experience, etc.

 Chinese smartphones brand ‘Xiaomi’ is the best example of a well-executed marketing mix.